This course is only available for students in the BA International Studies.

 The course Indonesian 3 Upper-) Intermediate (5 ECTS) is the third part of the intensive language course for beginners where students continue to learn Indonesian structures and vocabulary, as well as cultural knowledge that is necessary for effective communication in this language.
 This course is a continuation of Indonesian 1 and Indonesian 2.
 As Indonesian 1 and Indonesian 2, the course Indonesian 3 consists of two closely linked components: Structures and Communication.
 The Structures class focuses on acquiring knowledge of Indonesian grammar and the practical ability to apply this knowledge in oral and written discourse.
 The Communication class is devoted to acquiring practical competence in Indonesian by means of exercises in conversation, individual oral presentation, comprehension of texts, and writing skills.
 Indonesian 3 is an integrated whole, both components of which mutually support each other.
 It is not possible to follow the Structures and Communication classes separately.

 Increasing the active and passive proficiency and the using of different affixes, with particular emphasis on expansion of vocabulary and gaining insight into different language situations.
 The student gains a better insight in subtle semantic differences due to new vocabulary in context.
-This course enables the student to achieve a good level B1 of the Common European Framework of Reference (CEFR).
-The final objective of this course series is to obtain an intermediate level of proficiency in Indonesian, aimed at communication with people in the region in everyday social situations and enabling students to follow current affairs in the region via various media.
+Additionally, the student receives a better idea of formal as well as colloquial Indonesian.
+The level to be achieved is B1 in the Common European Framework of Reference.

 Mode of instruction